EPCCed/safe-docs/docs/safe-for-managers.md

 ### <a id="space"></a> How can I administer disk space?

 Start by reading the discussion of the [administration of time](#time), as the administration of disk space is related to this, and is also done using project groups.
 The two project groups which exist in each project can also be used for administering space.

 - The *general group*, which has the same code as the project itself, includes every member of the project.
 The disk quotas of this project group can therefore be used by them all.
 - The *reserve* project group, which has a name of form *t01-reserve*, has no members, so no one can use the disk space which is in its quotas.
 You can use these quotas to hold space which you want to hold in reserve for later.

-Homespace and workspace are administered separately.
-A project has an overall limit for each of these.
-Within that limit, every portion of space must belong to one or other of the project group quotas.
-Thus, to 	start with, all the homespace (for example) allocated to a project is either in the general homespace quota or the reserve homespace quota.
+Different file systems are administered separately.
+A project may have access to multiple file systems on multiple different service machines.
+Within the disk space allocated on a particular file system every portion of space must belong to one or other of the project group quotas.
+Thus, to start with, all the quota allocated to a project on a file system is either in the general quota or the reserve quota for that file system.
 Space never belongs to more than one group quota.
 [The reserve quota is not a real quota, in fact.
 It has no existence on the service machine - just in the database.]

+!!! note
+    You cannot move disk space on one file system to another file system - you can only allocate file space on a file system to group quotas on te same file system.

 Beyond the general and reserve quotas, you can also have quotas for the project groups which you create.
 But this is not compulsory.
-If you're thinking about using project group quotas, you need to be aware that they are implemented using Unix groups, which are only just adequate for the task.
+If you qre thinking about using project group quotas, you need to be aware that they are implemented using Unix groups, which are only just adequate for the task.

-Let's use homespace as an example &mdash; workspace is similar.
+Let us use an ARCHER2 work file system as an example (`a2fs-work1`, your project may have access to a different file system).
 Suppose you are project *t01*.
 To start with, one Unix group will be assigned to this project.
-The homespace directories for all users will be in directory `/home/t01/t01/` &mdash; this is where the general group is held.
-User *john*, for example, will have directory `/home/t01/t01/john/` as his homespace directory.
-(In fact, if this is the first project he joined, that's where he will log in.)
-Any file created in any of the directories under `/home/t01/t01/` will belong to the Unix group for project *t01*.
+The directories for all users will be in directory `/work/t01/t01/` &mdash; this is where the general group is held.
+User *john*, for example, will have directory `/work/t01/t01/john/` as his work directory.
+Any file created in any of the directories under `/work/t01/t01/` will belong to the Unix group for project *t01*.

-If you create a project group *t01-a* with no homespace quota, this will not change.
+If you create a project group *t01-a* with no quota on ARCHER2 work, this will not change.
 On the "Group quotas" SAFE page you will see the new project group and under "Usage" and "Quota" you will see "Locked" &mdash; as the group has no quota, it cannot be populated.
-But the moment you give a homespace quota to this project group, a Unix group will be assigned to it and a directory will be created for it: `/home/t01/t01-a/`
+But the moment you give a quota to this project group on ARCHER2 work, a Unix group will be assigned to it and a directory will be created for it: `/work/t01/t01-a/`
-If user *john* is a member of this project group, he will have a directory `/home/t01/t01-a/john/`.
+If user *john* is a member of this project group, he will have a directory `/work/t01/t01-a/john/`.
 Any files he creates under that directory will belong to *t01-a* and will be counted against its quota.

 Of course, *john* is still a member of the general project group, so he can still create files there.
-If he belongs to other project groups which have quotas, he'll have directories for these as well.
-He can only create files in the project groups he is a member of, since he can't access the directories of the other groups.
-It's up to him to make sure that he creates his files in the right places, so that they get charged to the right project groups.
+If he belongs to other project groups which have quotas, he will have directories for these as well.
+He can only create files in the project groups he is a member of, since he cannot access the directories of the other groups.
+It is up to him to make sure that he creates his files in the right places, so that they get charged to the right project groups.

 <!--